torpago/mqt-client/docs/OrignalcreditRequestModel.md

 ### NewOrignalcreditRequestModel

-`func NewOrignalcreditRequestModel(amount float32, cardToken string, mid string, type_ string, ) *OrignalcreditRequestModel`
+`func NewOrignalcreditRequestModel(amount decimal.Decimal, cardToken string, mid string, type_ string, ) *OrignalcreditRequestModel`

 NewOrignalcreditRequestModel instantiates a new OrignalcreditRequestModel object This constructor will assign default values to properties that have it defined,